Fat Lie Theory: Abstract representations up to homotopy of Lie groupoids

-But we will consider $\calE_G^*[-n]$, which introduces a sign $(-1)^n$ in the above equations.
-Instead of writing $\calE_G[-n]$, we simply write $\calE_G^*$.
-So, the dual construction we consider is a ``shifted duality'' and it aligns with the dualisation of VB-groupoids. \end{remark}
+We will, however, consider $\calE_G^*[-n]$, which introduces a sign $(-1)^n$ in the equation for $\delta$.
+Instead of writing $\calE_G^*[-n]$, we simply write $\calE_G^*$.
+So, the dual construction we consider is a ``shifted duality'' and in the $2$-term case it aligns with the dualisation of VB-groupoids.
+For higher terms, we expect there is a precise relation with \cite{RonchiZhu} (see Remark \ref{rema: Serre-Swan}). \end{remark}